el10savio/goCircularRingBuffer/README.md

 **Methodology**

-It works by creating a bounded slice that is initially filled ith zeros.
+It works by creating a bounded slice that is initially filled with nils.
 When elements are added they replace the old values.

 A writePosition marker and FillCount is also stored which tracks the elements to be read and inserted next.